MichaelAkridge-NOAA/ai4me-cookbook/_sources/content/00_welcome.md

-# AI4ME Cookbook | AI for Marine Ecosystems Cookbook
+# Welcome to the AI4ME Cookbook | AI for Marine Ecosystems Cookbook
 Useful information and code to help open science AI/ML efforts for marine ecosystems

-## Workshop Brainstorm
+## Workshop Brainstorm Session
 ### Workshop Goal: TBD
 - Equip the team with a shared understanding of object detection workflows
 - define how annotations fit into the model lifecycle